Covid19 re-opening protocols at The Nomads Tent

 Sadly, in some countries the use of child labour is very widespread, and children are forced to help their families earn a living by working.
 In parts of India and Pakistan the problem has been particularly severe.
 There’s a myth that children with their small hands make good weavers.
 The truth is that children who are forced to work at a loom all day, often in poor light, may become deformed (by lack of exercise) and blind (through lack of light).

 The Nomads Tent endeavours to ensure that no child weavers are ever used to weave the rugs we import but we recognise that without an effective monitoring system we cannot ever be 100% sure.
-In Iran and Turkey the law does not allow children to earn a living as weavers: primary and secondary education are compulsory.
-Children in Iran and Turkey may be taught to weave but there is no system of virtual slavery which forces children into nightmare bondage.
+In Persia and Turkey the law does not allow children to earn a living as weavers: primary and secondary education are compulsory.
+Children in Persia and Turkey may be taught to weave but there is no system of virtual slavery which forces children into nightmare bondage.
 As a result of highlighting the issue (through the media) India has certainly begun to address international concern, though it would still be too early to say it has solved the problem.

 Most of our products come from small workshops, often a room in the family home, and materials are sourced locally with limited industrial or chemical processes involved in the supply chain.
 Furniture from India is mostly sheesham or ‘mango wood’, a fast growing plantation hardwood.
 Much of our recycled and upcycled furniture is made using wood from old buildings and boat carcases.